Skip to main content

 1. Evaluate Needs: Assess your current HR processes and identify areas for improvement.

 2. Select Software: Choose an HR software that fits your organization’s needs.
+Do you need something dual-purpose or dynamic, like HR software with payroll built-in?
+Think about these considerations now.

 4. Gather Data: Collect and clean all necessary employee data for migration.